Deepak Nayak

 Aug 2021 - Mar 2024

-I joined as the first engineer and built the backend from scratch: ticketing on top of Slack and Teams, real-time sync with tools like Zendesk, Jira, and Salesforce, event pipelines for analytics and SLAs, and early AI helpers that could classify, respond, create tickets, and trigger actions across other systems.
+I joined as the first engineer and built the backend from scratch.
+Ticketing on top of Slack and Teams, sync with tools like Zendesk, Jira, and Salesforce, event pipelines for analytics and SLAs, and early automation features that could classify requests, draft responses, create tickets, and trigger actions across other systems.

 JaanSay